assen-totin/cdn/INTEGRATION.md

 The business logic for authorisation consists of three main elements:

-- Authorisation method: we support JWT, session ID  and transparent (completely offloaded ro external app/service)
+- Authorisation method: we support JWT, session ID  and transparent (completely offloaded to external app/service)
 - Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.
 - Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, HTTP, TCP and Unix domain socket plus an extra one called Internal.